chrisdunnname/esphome-s3-box-3-lvgl/README.md

 The minimum supported ESPHome version is 2025.11.0.
 Last tested on Home Assistant 2025.12 and ESPHome Version 2025.12.

+# BETA
+The substitution BETA yaml is a preview of a proposed update to be the next release simplifying the configuration using extensive substitution for entities.
+This supports Home Assistant 2025.12 and ESPHome Version 2025.12.

 # Loading
 ![loading](https://github.com/user-attachments/assets/55e0a1b8-8873-42a3-864f-297fa6826b6e)